LobbyOS/server/contents/apps/lobby-server/src/data/docs/dev.introduction.md

 # Introduction
-Creating Apps for Lobby is really Easy.
+Creating Apps for Lobby is really easy.
 You have the full control over the app, but with some restrictions.

-The Lobby Tree will look something like this :
+The Lobby tree will look something like this :
 - Lobby
 	- [dir]  admin
 	- [dir]  contents